koompi/koompi.org/content/basic/github/git_command.en.md

 ---
 ## Send local commits to the remote repository
-We can send as branch commits to remote repository by:
+We can send as branch commits to the remote repository by:
 ```
 git push [remoteURL/remoteName] [branch]
 ```